Irabaml/Irabaml/readme.txt

 •	Interior.Color for terminating the colors needed
 •	offset for pointing the exact cells that I needed to use to operate

-I Separated VBA script files using the Export File option and saved the file as a .bas extension - I have attached two code files (one with .bas and another with .txt) just in case one is not running since one is an exported file.
+I Separated VBA script files using the Export File option and saved the file as a .bas extension.
-I created a Word file that contains the screenshots of the results (Q1, Q2, Q3 and Q4) instead of attaching them one by one as images.